-- Draft Gratitude relies on their Monthly Giving Team to cover about half of their monthly expenses.
+- Draft Gratitude relies on their Monthly Giving Team to cover about half of their monthly expenses for the horses.

 - Illuminate India and Clubhouse Guatemala both completely cover the cost of many of the children in their programs with monthly sponsors.

 - Other organizations bring in $3,000 to $5,000 each month to support their operations and make a bigger impact in communities.

 These nonprofits have gotten really good at making it easy for people to understand how their donation will make a difference.
 They’re also good at making it easy for people to give and satisfying to stay involved.